VismaConsulting/react-kurs/README.md

 * Task 4: Loading content from an API
 * Task 5: Create a form
 * Task 6: Create posts on the server
+* Bonus: Task 7: Poll the Server Every 2 Seconds
-* Task 7: Style the app
+* Bonus: Task 8: Style the app
-* Task 8: Create a single-post page
+* Bonus: Task 9: Create a single-post page

 ### Task 0: Hello, World!